 Hip Hop Healers at Fernie Youth Services seeks to provide justice involved youth with a safe space to discuss, reflect and work through the traumatic experiences that have impacted their lives.
 For example, our program, incorporates the elements of Hip Hop (i.e. music production, graffiti and rap/writing) with informal/formal therapies (e.g. narrative/music therapy) that are conducive in not only reducing the traumatic effects of past life events, but also risks associated with recidivism/criminal behaviour.
 Hip Hop Healers and Fernie Youth Services believes that if we are able to treat the trauma, then we may be able to break the cycle of behaviours that proliferate the risk of contact with the criminal justice system.

-Our program engages youth (15-26 years of age) through the culture of Hip Hop.
+Our program engages youth (16-26 years of age) through the culture of Hip Hop.
 We have chosen Hip Hop as an engagement tool because it has been a vehicle for urban/gang/justice involved youth to express themselves for over two decades.
-Although there are other community-based initiatives that use Hip Hop as a tool to work with ‘at-risk’ youth, few have demonstrated the capacity to integrate and deliver psychotherapy within their program framework.
+Although there are other community-based initiatives that use Hip Hop as a tool to work with ‘vulnerable’ youth, few have demonstrated the capacity to integrate and deliver psychotherapy within their program framework.
 Subsequently, these programs have often been labelled as “leisure activities” as they do not have the resources and infrastructure to deliver trauma-based services.
 Recognizing this gap, Hip Hop Healers and Fernie Youth Services moves beyond the leisure approach to youth support, by providing them with a more in-depth program that not only helps build mentoring relationships and social attachment, but it also gives youth an opportunity to address unresolved trauma through the mechanism of Hip Hop therapy.

 FOUNDER & PROGRAM DIRECTOR